What to Do if you have a Cold or Flu?

 Do You Suffer from Chronic Colds?

-Although rhino-viruses are involved in the misery we know as a cold, we are constantly exposed to these organisms without them causing a cold.
+Rhinoviruses are involved in the misery we know as a cold; we are constantly exposed to these organisms without them causing a cold.
 Your immune system health is the deciding factor in whether you “catch” a cold or not.
+If your immune system is depleted you will suffer from Chronic colds, that is if you suffer more than 2 to 3 times a year from a cold.

 How to Avoid Getting a Cold or Flu!